Linux

 Swizzin documentation: https://swizzin.ltd/applications/autobrr

-sb install sandbox-autobrr
+sb install autobrr

-Saltbox documentation: https://docs.saltbox.dev/sandbox/apps/autobrr/
+Saltbox documentation: https://docs.saltbox.dev/apps/autobrr/

 qb install autobrr -u ${username}